Execution Modes

 Engaging Without Contaminating the Core

 The Studio defines explicit collaboration interfaces for academic, clinical, and institutional participants.
-Participation is scoped to defined project units, simulation environments, or evaluation tasks, ensuring that collaboration contributes to system validation without eroding architectural intent or IP integrity.
+Participation is scoped to defined project units, simulation environments, or evaluation tasks, ensuring that collaboration contributes to system validation without eroding architectural intent or intellectual property integrity.

-This focus area enables limited, governed external participation while preserving the it’s role as a protected execution environment.
+This execution mode enables limited, governed external participation while preserving the Studio's role as a protected execution environment.

 Knowledge Integration & System Continuity